ArduPilot/ardupilot_wiki/plane/source/docs/guide-tilt-rotor.rst

 tilting one or more rotors so that it provides forward thrust instead of upward thrust.

-This is distinct from :ref:`tailsitters <guide-tailsitter>` where the autopilot and main fuselage change orientation when moving between hover and forward flight.
+.. note:: This is distinct from :ref:`tailsitters <guide-tailsitter>` where the autopilot and main fuselage change orientation when moving between hover and forward flight.
+Do  not use the information below for a Tailsitter, some parameters are shared, but use the  instructions in the :ref:`guide-tailsitter`.

 Types of Tilt-Rotors
 ====================